safwanyp/website/src/content/work/curamet.md

 ---

 - Curamet is a Software Engineering consultancy based in Sweden.
-- Currently working as a consultant IKEA.
+- Currently working as a consultant at IKEA.